-- Apply for the Marriage Licence
+- Apply for the Marriage Certificate

 Now you can start planning for the ceremony and reception.
 According to Manitoba Law, if your marriage is officiated by a marriage commissioner, no particular format is required.
 You can have a long or short ceremony, with vows or without, as long as both of you declare this: